 Top Tips to Keep Your Cat Away from Plants

-Safety Note: Lilies are toxic to cats, so even having a lily on a shelf away from your cat, does not mean they're safe.
-Even minor exposures such as floating pollen getting on their fur or whiskers can be fatal.
+Safety Note: Lilies are toxic to cats, so even having a lily on a shelf or hanging away from your cat does not mean they're safe.
+Even minor exposures such as floating pollen getting on their fur and them grooming it off can be fatal.

 Why is My Cat Digging in My Planter?